kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I bring them home and put them on my shoe rack.
 - A few days later I notice they are quite severely scuffed.
-- I never noticed this in the shop; in fact they were pristine when I put them on.
+- I never noticed this in the shop; in fact they were pristine when I tried them on.
 - I hadn't even worn them once, so I contact the seller to complain.
 - I assumed they'd given me an old pair from the back and I hadn't noticed because they were in the box already.
 - I send pictures.